-It’s so simple to bring things in the home.
-You go to the shopping centre and come home with an armful of stuff, or jump online and press “buy” and a few days later it arrives at your front door – probably inexpensive and easy to do.
-But what is your process for getting it out of the home when you no longer need it?
+It’s pretty easy to bring items into the house, even some unwanted stuff.
+You go to the shopping centre and return home with a bag full of stuff, or you jump online and click “purchase”, and everything comes at your front door a few days later – these options are probably not very costly and are simple to do.
+However, what is the procedure you follow to remove it from the house after you no longer need it?

-This blog will look at setting up systems for recycling, ewaste, unwanted fabric and other household waste that can’t go in your council rubbish bins.
+This blog will look at setting up systems for recycling, e waste, unwanted stuff and other household waste that can’t go in your council rubbish bins.

 Firstly, be sure to understand what can and can’t go in your kerbside rubbish bins.